God’s Son Sends His Greetings On Father’s Day

 City of Jericho - A town occupied by citizens of mixed identity.

-A Beggar - An Israelite belief that God would never allow his children to beg for bread.
+A Beggar - An Israelite belief that God would never allow his children to beg

 The Beggar - He Recognized Jesus as being a Son (descendant) of King David.